Tinouga/react-modal/README.md

 ## Description

-A simple, accessible and customizable modal component for React applications.
+A simple, lightweight, accessible and customizable modal component for React applications.

 ## Features